TheToto318/EcoleDirecte-Timeline-Grabber/README.md

 - Usage (Docker):

           Use the docker file and the "timeline.py" file (same folder) and run a docker build command.
+          Or load the image from the release section directly with "docker load -i <path to image tar file>".

           Environnement variables : - MY_USER
                                     - MY_PASS